-Eizo ColorEdge CG275W review
+Eizo ColorEdge CG275W full review

 We approached the Eizo ColorEdge with a slight feeling of déjà vu – its chunky looks aren’t a million miles away from NEC’s SpectraView Reference 271.
 With very similar specifications and performance to the SpectraView as well, you have to work hard to tell them apart.

 Let’s look at their similarities first.
 The ColorEdge is a 27in, wide-format monitor with a native resolution of 2,560 × 1,440 pixels.
 This is the same as Apple’s 27in Cinema display.
 Like the SpectraView, the 10-bit display is augmented by a 3D LUT.
 Again, there’s a DisplayPort, DVI socket and a handy anti-glare hood included as well.

 The ColorEdge display looks great right from the off – and that’s due in part to Eizo’s policy of calibrating every monitor at the factory before it ships.
 It has a similar level of rotation to the SpectraView with an impressive 344 degrees of horizontal movement and the ability to rotate the monitor to portrait view.